 So which is right for you?
 Read on and decide:

 If you’re looking for a place to start, I’d recommend Hims.
 With beautiful branding and a great user experience, it’s the perfect way to ease into hair loss treatment.
 Read our full Hims review, or click the image below to give it a shot for just 5 bucks month.

 If you’re a seasoned finasteride user looking for convenience and low price, go with Roman.
 They take customer discretion seriously, always your sending meds in nondescript packaging.
 Plus you gotta love their discounts for buying in bulk.
-Click the image below to give Roman a closer look:
+Click the image below to get your first month free:

 If you love supporting an underdog, give Keeps a shot.
 They emerged onto the scene last, but that doesn’t mean they won’t end up on top one day.
 Read our full Keeps Review and click below to get your first month of treatment for free:

-One final thought: if you’re hesitant to get started or skeptical, there’s nothing wrong with embracing your baldness.
+One final thought on hair loss treatments: if you’re hesitant to get started, there’s nothing wrong with embracing your baldness.
 You’ll be in good company 🙂

 Alex is a growth marketer, behavioral economics buff, and lover of all things Direct-to-Consumer.
 He enjoys scaling early-stage companies and working to bring transparency to opaque industries.
 He is a UC Berkeley grad, an aspiring retired golfer, and an avid soccer fan.